18F/DOI-Digital-Services-PIA-UX/content.md

 | Enter text | Select One                                        | Enter Text  | Enter Text                   | Enter Text |
 | Enter text | Select One                                        | Enter Text  | Enter Text                   | Enter Text |

 ##What PII (name, social security number, date of birth, address, etc.) will be collected?
+Select all that apply:
+- [ ] Name
+- [ ] Address
+- [ ] Social Security Number
 ##What is the source for the PII collected?
 ##How will the information be collected?
 ##What is the intended use of the PII collected?